ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 134. Add "freelance vibesmith" to your bio and see who pretends not to notice.

 135. Schedule a "thinking sprint".
-Spent it Googling Dutch canal houses.
+Spend it Googling Dutch canal houses.

 136. Reply to a recruiter's email with "Let's build something stupid together".